 | Carbon (C) | 0.04-0.10% | Improves high-temperature strength and creep resistance |

-| Chromium (Cr) | 16.0-18.0% | Provides oxidation and general corrosion resistance |
+| Chromium (Cr) | 16.0-18.0% | Provides corrosion and oxidation resistance |

-| Nickel (Ni) | 10.0-14.0% | Stabilizes austenitic structure and improves toughness |
+| Nickel (Ni) | 10.0-14.0% | Stabilizes austenitic structure and toughness |

 | Molybdenum (Mo) | 2.0-3.0% | Improves pitting and crevice corrosion resistance |